artineering-io/flair-docs/flair/getting-started/globals.md

 -----------

 ## Canvas
 Canvas attributes contain the attributes of the texture where paint is applied on, be it paper or canvas.
-Altering these attributes will affect all effects that depend on the canvas for its stylization.
+Altering these attributes will affect all effects that depend on the canvas for its style.

 ### Canvas Synthesis
 Defines if an infinite canvas should be created from the given texture.
 Infinite canvases are completely seamless and can be generated from any heightmap texture within the `textures` folder of Flair.